2 - Vectors ------------------------------------------------------------------

 2.2 Multi-element vectors

-A common way to make vectors with multiple elements is to use the c
+A common way to make vectors with multiple elements is by using the c

 (combine) function: